 This booklet summarizes the Texas franchise tax law and rules and includes information that is most useful to the greatest number of taxpayers preparing Texas franchise tax reports.
-It is not possible to include all requirements of the Texas Tax Code Chapter 171.
+It is not possible to include all requirements of Texas Tax Code Chapter 171.
 Taxpayers should not consider this tax booklet as authoritative law.
-Additional information about Texas franchise tax can be found online at www.comptroller.texas.gov/taxes/franchise.
+Additional information about Texas franchise tax is available online at www.comptroller.texas.gov/taxes/franchise.